mdn/mdn/ADRs/003-use-emotion.md

 This is exactly what the Aphrodite library does.
 Aphrodite was created at and open-sourced by Khan Academy.
-It is still used at KA, but is not (as far as I know) being actively anymore developed.
+It is still used at KA, but is not (as far as I know) being actively developed anymore.
 It is one of the older libraries and is slower and with fewer features than the leading libraries.